Soumyadxxp/Soumyadxxp/README.md

 </p>

-I am a Software Developer passionate about designing, developing, and maintaining reliable, scalable, and user-friendly software solutions.
+I am a Software Developer with a strong interest in  designing, developing, and maintaining reliable, scalable, and user-friendly software solutions.
 I enjoy solving real-world problems through technology and building applications that make a meaningful impact.
 I focus on writing clean, maintainable, secure, and performance-oriented software while continuously learning new technologies.

 ---